cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Cobalt, and differs slightly from the NIST definition of [remediation](https://csrc.nist.gov/glossary/term/remediation).

+## Resource Group (Cloud)

+A set of resources in a cloud [asset](#asset).
+For more information, see [Google GCP documentation](https://cloud.google.com/monitoring/groups).

+## RESTful API

+Per [TechTarget](https://www.techtarget.com/searchapparchitecture/definition/RESTful-API), "A RESTful API is an architectural style for an application program interface ([API](https://www.techtarget.com/searchapparchitecture/definition/application-program-interface-API)) that uses HTTP requests to access and use data."
+Also see [API Endpoint](#api-endpoint).

 ## Route (Software)

-As defined by [Manning](https://freecontent.manning.com/routing-with-react-in-modern-front-end-web-applications/), in software, it’s a system for resource navigation.
-If you’re working in the browser, you might be familiar with routing as it relates to:
+As defined by [Manning](https://freecontent.manning.com/routing-with-react-in-modern-front-end-web-applications/), in software, it's a system for resource navigation.
+If you're working in the browser, you might be familiar with routing as it relates to:

 - URLs
- - Resources, such as paths to images and scripts, and so on
+- Resources, such as paths to images and scripts, functions, and so on

 If you’re working on the server, matching incoming request paths to resources from a database.

 ## Security Assertion Markup Language